-- 1. SEWING KIT & HANDMADE PIN CUSHION: Activity Your sewing kit includes your decorated box and the tools you have collected for basic sewing.
+1. SEWING KIT & HANDMADE PIN CUSHION:

+Your sewing kit includes your decorated box and the tools you have collected for basic sewing.
 This includes your hand made pin cushion.
-Attach Exhibit Tag and Record Sheet to the bottom of the kit. - 2.
-TRAVEL TIC TAC TOE BOARD: Activity Your completed travel board must be mounted on a poster board.
+Attach Exhibit Tag and Record Sheet to the bottom of the kit.

+2. TRAVEL TIC TAC TOE BOARD:

+Your completed travel board must be mounted on a poster board.
 Your poster must be 11 x 14 inches, displayed horizontally (wider than it is tall) and attached to a stiff backing (like cardboard or foam board).
 Your poster must be covered with clear plastic or a poster sleeve.
 Your poster must have a title.
 Attach Exhibit Tag on front of poster/bottom right hand corner.
-Attach Record Sheet to back of poster. - 3.
-EMBROIDERY HOOP APPLIQUE: Activity Your embroidery project will be displayed in your embroidery hoop.
-It will be hung from a peg board.
-Attach Exhibit Tag and Record Sheet to the back of the hoop. - 4.
-MACHINE SEWN PLACEMAT: Activity Your placemat must be folded in half and mounted on a poster board.
+Attach Record Sheet to back of poster.

+3. EMBROIDERY HOOP APPLIQUE:

+Your embroidery project will be displayed in your embroidery hoop.
+Attach Exhibit Tag and Record Sheet to the back of the hoop.

+4. MACHINE SEWN PLACEMAT:

+Your placemat must be folded in half and mounted on a poster board.
 Your poster must be 11 X 14 inches, displayed horizontally (wider than it is tall) and attached to a stiff backing (like cardboard or foam board).
 Your poster must be covered with clear plastic or a poster sleeve.
 Your poster must have a title.
 Attach Exhibit Tag on front of poster/bottom right hand corner.
 Attach Record Sheet to back of poster.

-NOTE: If you are unable to pick your project up on project Release Day, the Sunday or Monday following the close of the fair, please make arrangements to have it picked up.
+NOTE: If you are unable to pick your project up on project Release Day, please make arrangements to have it picked up.
 All projects must be removed from the exhibit building on that day and there is no available storage space for unclaimed projects.